“My style of therapy is eclectic, weaving together the psychodynamic, psychoanalytic, and the spiritual.”

 What was your path to becoming a therapist?

 I have always been drawn to the process of helping others through authentic connection and conversation.
-I became a therapist with the intention of providing those in need with just that—a space to connect, be fully heard, and to dig into the inner landscapes of their own narratives.
-I also believe my journey as a therapist is one of my most important paths to walk, and that through helping others, I experience my own healing and fulfillment.
-My style of therapy weaves together the psychodynamic, psychoanalytical, and the spiritual.
-My approach enables my clients to experience aspects of their inner lives that were once hidden because they’re painful, embarrassing, or make us feel guilty.
+From being the dependant of a parent within the military and my own deployment, I have witnessed many people struggle with medical and mental health issues that left them feeling disconnected from the outside world.
+This was my impetus for becoming a therapist; I wanted to provide those in need with a space to connect, be fully heard, and dig into the inner landscapes of their own narratives.
+I also believe my journey as a therapist is one of my most important paths to walk.
+Through helping others, I experience my own healing and fulfillment.
+My style of therapy is eclectic, weaving together the psychodynamic, psychoanalytic, and the spiritual.
+My approach enables my clients to experience aspects of their inner lives that were once hidden because they’re painful, embarrassing, or linked to guilt.

 What should someone know about working with you?

 At our first visit, we’ll discuss your present and past in great detail, including the concerns that prompted you to seek treatment.
 Based on our conversation, I will offer initial impressions and recommendations for our work together.
 Together, we will gain a deeper understanding of the ways your mind works, cultivate better coping strategies, recognize areas in your life where you can begin to take back control from habitual behaviors, and start you on a path to better health and functioning, all while exploring the deeper, less conscious influences on your thoughts, feelings, and behaviors.
 You’ll also receive homework, morning practices, and tools to use between sessions to deepen the work and to appease the parts of us that want the process to feel tangible and productive.

 How does collaboration with other providers inform your work?